Guide to Filling Out the category_template.xlsx File

 Suggestions

-If you have an internal category coding system, it is advisable to fill in the id
+If you have an internal category coding system, it is advisable to fill in the id field to ensure stable references over time.

-Otherwise, you can safely omit it, provided the entire file is free of id
+Otherwise, you can safely omit it, provided the entire file is free of id.